-Karl Forester grass thrives in well-moist soil, yet tolerates dry conditions as well.
+Karl Forester grass thrives in well-moist soil yet also tolerates dry conditions.

-Unlike many ornamental varieties, feather reed grass performs equally well in heavy clay soil type.
+Unlike many ornamental varieties, feather reed grass performs equally well in heavy clay soil types.

 The winter-hardy plant is usually transplanted in early fall, soon after the hot summer is over.

-Before transplanting, water thoroughly about an hour or so to help soften the ground.
+Before transplanting, water thoroughly for about an hour or so to help soften the ground.

-Cut the foliage for up to 6” inches deep with a sharp spade and transfer the entire clump in a new hole.
+Cut the foliage up to 6” inches deep with a sharp spade and transfer the entire clump into a new hole.

 Make sure the depth of the soil should be the same as the previous one.

-Fill the surrounding hole with wet soil and firm it gently with the hands.
+Fill the surrounding hole with wet soil and firm it gently with your hands.

 Grooming and Maintenance